xen0vas/UserManager/README.md

 The application uses crypt() to encrypt the Linux password which supports the following algorithms:
 - SHA-512
 - SHA-256
-- Blowfish ( it has been implemented but is currently disabled by the Application because bcrypt it is not included in glibc.
+- Blowfish ( bcrypt it is not included in glibc in general.
 If you want to enable it you must import a patch to include crypt_blowfish in libc.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~